dennis-gerike/flickr-images-to-postcard-converter/specification/glossary.md

 Flickr Photo ID
 : The number that uniquely identifies a photo on the Flickr platform, e.g. "53251494714".

+Invalid Photo (ID)
+: A Flickr photo that does not exist (e.g. there is no photo with the given ID) or a photo that is not accessible by the app (e.g. because of insufficient permissions).

 Flickr Album ID
 : The number that uniquely identifies a photo album on the Flickr platform, e.g. "72177720310105891".

+Invalid Album (ID)
+: A Flickr album that does not exist (e.g. there is no album with the given ID) or an album that is not accessible by the app (e.g. because of insufficient permissions).

 Original Image
 : The completely unmodified, original image (original size, original dimensions, original file type).